דלג לתוכן הראשי

 Even without access to Google's labs, there are practical lessons that can be applied today:

-1. Do not buy 'rejuvenation treatments' advertised as AI-based.
-If something is already for sale, it has not passed clinical validation.
+1. Don't buy 'rejuvenation treatments' advertised as AI-based.
+If something is already being sold today, it has not passed the clinical validation stage.
 Maintain healthy skepticism.

-2. Support your natural repair mechanisms: Exercise, intermittent fasting, and quality sleep activate the same DNA repair and cellular rejuvenation pathways that AI tries to mimic in a drug.
+2. Support your natural repair mechanisms: Exercise, intermittent fasting, and quality sleep activate the same DNA repair and cellular rejuvenation pathways that science is trying to decipher.

 3. Track your biological clock: Epigenetic age tests (like TruAge) are available to the public and provide an objective measure of the impact of your lifestyle changes.